nineflowAmin/daniel-kereama.github.io/_posts/2025-12-11-lattice-at-dawn.md

 ---

-## Merge-or-Mount (What the Animation Shows)
+## The Logic: Merge or Mount

-Story signal: A memory shard drifts over the landscape; it either joins an existing glow or becomes a new star with stretching edges.
+**Story:** A memory shard approaches a cluster.
+Either it fuses (reinforce) or anchors as a new star (mount) with edges stretching toward neighbors.

-Technical (core excerpt from `_layouts/wisdom_lattice.ts`):
+**Machine:** Merge-or-mount logic balances connectivity and probability:

 ```315:394:_layouts/wisdom_lattice.ts
 function addNode(existingNodes, actualCount){